dataluscorp/browser/docs/performance/power_profiling_overview.md

 running on the device.
 Web browsers are popular applications and can be power-intensive, and therefore can significantly affect battery life.
-As a result, it is worth optimizing (i.e. reducing) the power consumption caused by Firefox and Firefox OS.
+As a result, it is worth optimizing (i.e. reducing) the power consumption caused by Datalus and Datalus OS.

 ## Intel processor basics